 - 3½ cups Chicken Broth or vegetable broth

-- 12-14 ounce Potato peeled and cut into 1 inch pieces (we used russet, but red potatoes work well too)
+- 12–14 ounces Potato peeled and cut into 1-inch pieces (russet or red potatoes work well)

 - Salt to taste if needed at the end